Clean Air for Schools

 Children spend hundreds of hours in the classroom every year with the goal of learning and enjoyment, but air pollution and airborne viruses can disrupt their growth and development.
 Contaminants in the air come from a range of sources and have varied effects on the health and wellbeing of both students and faculty.

-what types of air pollution affect schools?
+What types of air pollution affect schools?

 VEHICLE EXHAUST